 It depends on if said dummy is interested in it as technology or as a financial asset.

 As technology, cryptocurrencies basically shift control from central banking powers to the rest of the world.
-With cryptocurrencies, anyone in the world can verify a transaction has happen – that is inherent in the way it is built.
+With cryptocurrencies, anyone in the world can verify a transaction has happened – that is inherent in the way it is built.

 As a financial asset, it’s really just like any other financial asset that conforms to the standard rules of supply and demand.
 But right now, it’s just very volatile.
 To the extent that if someone famous [in the tech world] says “oh this crypto won’t get anywhere”, the price drops.
-My only piece of advice regarding cryptocurrencies is do not spend more money that you can afford to lose.
+My only piece of advice regarding cryptocurrencies is: Do not spend more money that you can afford to lose.